alphagov/gds-way/source/documentation/gdsway_about/gdsway_about.md

 # About The GDS Way

-The GDS Way shares agreed ways of working so service teams benefit from:

-* using similar tools
-* central procurement
-* cost savings as new teams will be cheaper to spin up

 The GDS Way makes it easier for projects to get started while still giving teams flexibility to do something different if their project needs it.
 The GDS Way includes consistent:

 * terminology